For the Birds Radio Program: French That's for the Birds

 (Le Grand Corbeau)

-In spite of their name, french fries are an all American food, and Ring-billed Gulls only mooch for them in America.
-But the French would call them
+In spite of their name, french fries are an all American food, like the red-blooded American Ring-billed Gulls that eat them.
+These ubiquitous Northland birds are

 (Le Goeland a bec cercle)